weaverwhale/docs/src/pages/oncall/sop.md

     1. View the APM Dashboard for related services
     1. Compare the **dynamic range** to the last 5-15 min, 1-4 hours, 1-3 days
     1. View **Runtime Logs** and do the same
-1. Look at the latest github commits to see if some change aligns with the alert timeframe,
+1. Look at the latest github commits
+    1. See if some change aligns with the alert timeframe
     1. Look for anomalies or correlations from datadog

 ### Communicate updates